AdaCore/spark2014/docs/lrm/source/subprograms.rst

 [We are ignoring interactions between ghostliness and freezing.
 Adding a ghost variable, for example, could change the freezing point of a non-ghost type.
-It appears that this is ok; that is, this does not violate the ghosts-have-no-effect-on-program-behavior rule.]
+It appears that this is ok; that is, this does not violate the ghosts-have-no-effect-on-program-behavior rule.

 .. todo::
    Can a ghost variable be a constituent of a non-ghost state abstraction, or would this somehow allow unwanted dependencies?
-   If not, then we presumably need to allow ghost state abstractions or else it would illegal for a library level package body to declare a ghost variable.
+   If not, then we presumably need to allow ghost state abstractions or else it would be illegal for a library level package body to declare a ghost variable.
 To be completed in a post-Release 1 version of this document.

 .. todo::
    Do we want an implicit Ghost convention for an entity declared within a statement whose execution depends on a ghost value?
+   To be completed in a post-Release 1 version of this document.

 .. centered:: **Dynamic Semantics**